csatzky/csatzky.github.io/index.md

 **Conclusion** (excerpt, p.
 18):

-"_In this paper, I propose methods to estimate vanilla and exotic options’ prices and probability of exercise using Monte Carlo simulation in R. The computational efficiency of these methods relies on;_
+"In this paper, I propose methods to estimate vanilla and exotic options’ prices and probability of exercise using Monte Carlo simulation in R. The computational efficiency of these methods relies on;

-1. _Usage of vectorization, and_
+1. Usage of vectorization, and
-2. _Recycling of the simulated geometric Brownian motion paths._
+2. Recycling of the simulated geometric Brownian motion paths.

-_In general, the cumulative average transformation (...) in the Asian option’s pay-off greatly reduces uncertainty as time goes by.
-This leads to lower variability in the option's price, delta, and probability of exercise._"
+In general, the cumulative average transformation (...) in the Asian option’s pay-off greatly reduces uncertainty as time goes by.
+This leads to lower variability in the option's price, delta, and probability of exercise."

 ---